Current Deakin Students

 Learn how to manage and lead an organisation in an international context with one of Australia's premier business education programs.

 Our MBA (International) is designed to be a stimulating study experience.
-You will be able to develop the analytical, creative, and interpersonal skills that are key to a successful career in business.Read More
+You will be able to develop the analytical, creative, and interpersonal skills that are key to a successful career in business across the globe.Read More

 To complete the Master of Business Administration (International), students must attain a total of 16 credit points, consisting of 12 credit points of core units and 4 credit points of elective units (which may include a specialisation), plus completion of MAI010 Academic Integrity (0 -credit point compulsory unit).
 Most units (think of units as 'subjects') are equal to 1 credit point.